 The chassis battery is designed to produce high amperage necessary to start the engine.
-Maintain the chassis battery through regular electrolyte level inspections and hydrometer readings.
+When equipped with liquid lead acid batteries, maintain the chassis battery through regular electrolyte level inspections and hydrometer readings.
 High electrolyte consumption or inconsistent hydrometer cell readings may indicate a charging system problem.
 Perform a charging system and current draw check if the battery exhibits abnormal hydrometer readings.